Corporate Governance Principles

 The Corporate Governance/Nominating Committee shall be composed of three or more independent directors.
 The Corporate Governance/Nominating Committee Charter shall detail the responsibilities and duties of the Governance/Nominating Committee as deemed advisable by the Board.
 The primary responsibilities of the Corporate Governance/Nominating Committee include, but are not limited to:

-• Consider changes in principal employment of Directors and new directorships by Directors to ensure there are no conflicts of interest or loss of skill set;
+• Consider changes in principal employment of directors and new directorships by directors to ensure there are no conflicts of interest or loss of skill set;

 • Take a leadership role in shaping the Company’s corporate governance policies and to issue and implement the Corporate Governance Principles of the Company;